Al366io/solana-transactions-wrapper/README.md

   <li><strong>WALLET_PRIVATE_KEY:</strong> The private key of the wallet you want to get the tokens from.</li>
   <li><strong>TOKEN_ADDRESS:</strong> The address of the token you want to get the balance from.</li>
 </ul>

-<p>This function returns a promise that resolves to an object mapping token addresses to their balance and symbol.</p>
+<p>This function returns a promise that resolves to the balance of the token.</p>